 You will also be encouraged to take the lead on quality improvement initiatives.

-You will join the on call rota on a 1 in 10 basis over a two year period, as 2nd on call to the duty core trainee.
+The arrangements for being on call may start to vary from 2020 onwards as neighbouring Trusts to Livewell (in Plymouth) resume on call rotas – there have until quite recently been no on call rotas for child and adolescent psychiatrists in Devon or Cornwall.
+The current arrangement is that you will join the on call rota on a 1 in 7 (for a whole time equivalent post) basis over a three year period in Plymouth.
 There will always be a CAMHS consultant on call with you.
-In turn you will be supervising a core or vocational training scheme (VTS) trainee.
+In turn you may be supervising a core or vocational training scheme (VTS) trainee.

 The on call rota covers duties in Plymouth no matter where you are based.
 For this reason you will usually begin the scheme with a post in Plymouth, so that you are familiar with the procedures.
 A separate document gives guidance for what you might face when on call.